Stalin655/Niskize-Counselling-Center/README.md

 # Niskize Counselling Center.
- # A web-based platform that allows for appointment booking
+ # An online appointment booking platform for a counselling centre.